jamielliottg/Throne-Adventure/README.md

 https://youtu.be/peAFx02SGTg

-# How to use
+# How to Use

+* Create an AWS Account here: https://aws.amazon.com/

+* Create an Amazon Developer account here: https://developer.amazon.com/

+* Whilst here, go to the Alexa section, click 'Get Started' under ASK, and select 'Add a new skill;

+* Ensure 'Custom Interaction Model' is selected, and choose your skill name/invocation name

+* Go to the AWS portal, lambda, and create a new skill using the fact template

-*Create a lambda function and copy the contents of index.js into it
+* Copy the contents of index.js from this repository into it

-*Create a skill in the Amazon Developer portal, link it up to your function

-*Copy the interaction model (both intent schema and sample utterances) into your skill

-*???

-*Profit
+* Copy the ARN (endpoint) from here, and paste it into 'Configuration' in the Amazon Dev portal

+* Under 'Interaction Model', copy over the contents of intentschema.js and sampleutterances.js into the relevant parts.
+Then build the model!

+* ???

+* Profit.

 -jamielliottg